-Roy Hodgson didn’t even bother to check whether Carrick was actually retired in 2012 when he picked his European Championships squad, and was suprised after the tournament to discover that, in fact, he wasn’t.
+Roy Hodgson didn’t even bother to check whether Carrick was actually retired in 2012 when he picked his European Championships squad and was surprised after the tournament to discover that, in fact, he wasn’t.

 The United midfielder alongside either Gerrard or Lampard would surely have given England a far more solid midfield platform.

-Bernie Kingsley, of Tottenham fanzine Cock-a-Doodle-Do, told BBC Sport back then: “The general view among Tottenham fans is that it is a good deal.
+Bernie Kingsley, of Tottenham fanzine Cock-a-Doodle-Do, told BBC Sport at the time: “The general view among Tottenham fans is that it is a good deal.
 I don’t think fans will be desperately upset.

-Unlike Carrick, neither comment has aged well…
+Unlike Carrick, neither comment aged well…

 “I am a big fan of Michael Carrick.
 He is one of the best holding midfielders I’ve ever seen in my life by far.
 He’s the level of Xabi Alonso, Sergio Busquets in Barcelona and Munich.” – Pep Guardiola

 “In English football sometimes it seems hard for people to rate those who instead of shining themselves make the team work as a collective.
 For example Michael Carrick . . . who makes those around him play.
 I’ve always seen myself in Carrick.” – Xabi Alonso

 “Carrick is a quality passer and he could play for Barcelona; he would be perfectly suited to their game.
 I think Carrick is an underrated player in England and sometimes not only should the goalscorer be rewarded but the real players at the heart of the game.” – Arsene Wenger